Online Bin Packing with Predictions: Applications Extensions

+\begin{proof} The proof of (I) is identical to that of Theorem~\ref{th:consistent}, except that in the fourth inequality that bounds $|PP(\sigma, {\bf f'})|$, we use the fact that $p_{\bm f}\geq \lceil m/r \rceil$ (instead of $p_{\bm f}\geq \lceil m/k \rceil$), given that at most $r$ items can fit into each bin.
+Moreover, in all subsequent inequalities in the proof, $k$ is replaced with $r$.
+The proof of (II) is identical to that of Theorem~\ref{th:hybr-theory}, except that part (ii) of Theorem~\ref{th:hybr-theory} is replaced by $|B_{PP}| \leq (1+(2+5\epsilon)\eta r + \epsilon) |N_{PP}|$, which directly follows from the same arguments and by applying part (I) instead of Theorem~\ref{th:consistent}. \end{proof}

+Similarly, we can generalize Theorem~\ref{th:tradeoff} and obtain the following improved impossibility result.
+The proof is identical to that of Theorem~\ref{th:tradeoff}, with $k$ replaced by $r$.

+\begin{theorem} Consider an instance of online bin packing with bins of capacity $k$, in which the item sizes are such that at most $r$ items can fit into a bin, for some $r \leq k$.
+Then, for any constant $c<1$, and for any $\alpha\leq c/r$, any algorithm with frequency predictions that is $(1+\alpha)$-consistent has robustness at least $(1-c)r/2$. \end{theorem}

-\subsection{Handling items with fractional sizes}
+\subsection{Handling Items with Fractional Sizes}

-As stated in Section~\ref{sec:prelim}, we assume that each item has integral size in $[1,k]$, where $k$ is the bin capacity.
-We argue how to extend the algorithms and the analysis so as to handle items with sizes in $[1,k]$ that may be {\em fractional}.
-The main idea is to treat such fractional items as ``special'', in the sense that they are not predicted to appear in the sequence. \pp and \hybrid will then pack these fractional items separately from all integral ones, using \firstfit.
+As stated in Section~\ref{sec:prelim}, we assume a discrete model in which items have integral sizes in $[1,k]$.
+While this is a natural model for many AI applications, our algorithms can also handle {\em fractional} item sizes in $[1,k]$, by treating them as ``special'' items, in the sense that they are not predicted to appear. \pp and \hybrid will then pack these fractional items separately from all integral ones, using \firstfit.
 For the analysis in this setting, we need a measure of ``deviation'' of the input sequence $\sigma$ (that may contain fractional items) from a sequence of integral sizes.
-The most natural approach is to define this deviation as the $L_1$ distance between $\sigma$, and the sequence in which each item is rounded to the closest integer in $[0,k]$.
-However, we will show that this definition is very restrictive, in that every online algorithm has consistency far from optimal, even if this deviation is arbitrarily small.
+The first, and perhaps most natural, approach is to define this deviation as the $L_1$ distance between $\sigma$, and the sequence in which each item is rounded to the closest integer in $[0,k]$.
+However, we show that this definition can be overly restrictive.